THE OASIS

 Build-out

 It shouldn’t surprise you that I have no interest in changing the Oasis.
 There is no intervention for me to make here – even in a “Blue Sky” mindset – because it’s not about rides or retail or IP.
 If there’s any adjustment to consider, it’s for the component of the park that’s probably the most odd: the Rainforest Café.
-It’s a leftover of a weird “out-of-the-box” concept Eisner’s Disney pursued in the ’90s to build standalone restaurants just outside of Disney World’s theme parks, theoretically catering to exiting guests and serving as standalone attractions in their own right.
+It’s a leftover of a weird “out-of-the-box” concept Eisner’s Disney pursued in the ’90s to build standalone “big box” restaurants just outside of Disney World’s theme parks, theoretically catering to exiting guests and serving as standalone attractions in their own right.

 Though it makes sense on paper, it’s sort of hard to square that Animal Kingdom (a seriously beautiful, thoughtful, meaningful park) has at its entrance the Rainforest Café (a famously kitschy, high-cost, low-quality eatery whose rickety-animatronic-packed eateries are inextricably tied to tourist destinations and mega-malls).
 Animal Kingdom’s version is at least tucked away and concealed behind a once-glorious waterfall facade, but it’s still weird.

-For the sake of a Blue Sky reimagining, I guess we could pretend we’d gut this restaurant and turn it into “Cascades: A Nature-Fusion Bistro” or something… But if I remove my ego, it occurs to me that Rainforest Café has closed about half of its locations since its height in the early 2000s (down from 45 locations to 23) and Animal Kingdom’s ain’t one of ’em.
+For the sake of a Blue Sky reimagining, I guess we could pretend we’d gut this restaurant and turn it into “Cascades: A Nature-Fusion Bistro” or something… But if I remove my ego, it occurs to me that Rainforest Café has closed about half of its locations since its height in the early 2000s (as of 2025, down from 45 locations to 22) and Animal Kingdom’s ain’t one of ’em.
 In other words, I think this restaurant does succeed at capturing exiting families, and I’m not sure a less-playful table service arrangement would.
 So if the people crave a little family-friendly levity, robotic gorillas, and good ole American comfort food on their way out, who am I to pretend some upscale sit-down restaurant better fits the bill?
 So in a brave, bold, and ground-breaking start to this reimagining, I am making no changes to the Oasis.
 What a start!

 DISCOVERY ISLAND